Everything You Need to Know About Cinestill Film

 Cinestill 800T has a wide exposure latitude.
 We usually get decent results whenever we need to over or under expose a shot on 800T – occasionally details can get a little muddy, but we think the flexibility is worth a few sub-par photos.

 50D also descends from a Kodak motion picture film, this one being Kodak VISION3 50D 7203.
-With a daylight color balance, this is what most would consider a “standard” film stock.
+With a daylight color balance, this is what most would consider a “normal” film stock.

 Colors / Tones

 The color palette produced by Cinestill 50D is much more neutral than 800T.
-While the photos shot on 800 Tungsten look somewhat futuristic, the images from 50D look kind of vintage and nostalgic.
+While the photos shot on 800 Tungsten look somewhat futuristic, the images from 50D lean more towards vintage and nostalgic.